 What Texas Says About Deadly Conduct

-Using a weapon in a reckless, threatening, or dangerous manner is a crime called deadly conduct.
-It can be charged as a misdemeanor offense or a felony, but it depends on the circumstances surrounding the crime.
+According to the Texas penal code, using a weapon in a reckless, threatening, or dangerous manner is a crime called deadly conduct.
+It can be charged as either a misdemeanor offense or a felony, but it depends on the circumstances surrounding the crime.

 There are certain elements a crime must involve to be considered deadly conduct, however.
 Besides an offender engaging in reckless, dangerous behavior or otherwise knowingly discharging a weapon in the direction of people there are four distinct categories of circumstance that must exist for it to be a deadly conduct crime.
 They are: